Mkleemjr/ravenous/README.md

 - [x] 1.
 Start by creating a React app using the `create-react-app` package in your preferred terminal.
 The name of your app should be `ravenous`.

+- [x] 2.
+In another terminal window, `cd` into the `Ravenous` directory and type the following command: `npm start`

+This command will start a development server and open up a preview of your app in a browser tab.
+As you build, the preview will automatically update when you save your work.
+This is a great way of seeing your progress in real-time.